 In order to successfully create a communication diagram in UML, it’s imperative that you understand the difference between communication and sequence diagrams.
 Sequence diagrams chart the timing and order in which messages are sent and received within a sequence.
 In contrast, communication diagrams focus on the interactions and relationships between objects—hence the name.
 Both diagrams can be retrofitted to fit the other's structure because the information displayed is so similar.

 If you haven’t registered with Lucidchart, you can sign up for free.
 Log in and select a template or open a new document.
 You also have the option to import existing diagrams from Visio and build off the work you already started.

-Begin your diagram by opening a new document in Lucidchart, then click “More Shapes” and turn on the UML shape library.
-Most shapes for communication diagrams can be found in the sequence and use case diagram sections.
+Once you’ve opened a new document in Lucidchart, click “Shapes” on the left side of the editor and turn on the UML shape library, specifically the sequence diagram shapes since communication diagrams use the exact same notations.
 Adding shapes to the canvas is as easy as dragging and dropping.

 Next to the lines, you can draw arrows to indicate messages.
 Messages should be labeled with a name and sequence number.
 The sequence number shows the reader how to move from object to object and message to message, i.e. where the diagram begins and ends.

 How to format communication diagrams

 Once all of your elements are represented and linked together, take a final look over the document and perform some final formatting.
 You can select groups of shapes and arrange them to better order and align them evenly.
 You can also select a pre-made theme from the right sidebar to color your shapes.

 Publish, implement, and share